mcavage/node-bdb/README.md

 - Since environment/database open/close can only be done by one thread of control, these bindings don't have an asynchronous open/close.
 Best practice is to open everything at startup time (e.g., before you do a listen()).
 - Transactions can't be active in more than one thread at a time.
-So, in node best practice is to call DbEnv.txnBegin(), and then call all your DB operation's *synchronous* calls in the transaction scope, and commit the transaction with commitSync().
-Note that your app is not serial since in this fashion all those synchronous calls are running on an EIO thread, not the main node event thread.
+That pretty much screws the pooch for node, unless I did something like what the erlang driver does, and maintain a thread pool that "routes" any request involving a transaction to the same thread.
+Possible, but that's going to bring a lot of context switches, and I would need a compelling reason to add in all that complexity.
+For now, all operations in DB are protected by a transaction (assuming you opened the DB transactionally), and I plan on adding a conditionalUpdate API in the near future.
-(In fact, this will probably make your app faster since you won't be context-switching into the EIO subsystem so much).
+- Because of transactional complications, there is not yet cursor support.
+This is on my list to add with something like an EventEmitter.

 Other information: